Brig Bash

 Race prizes

-• 1st prize for male & female teams (XC scoring, 3 in each team score) – (surprisingly good wine in 2023)
+• 1st prize for male & female teams (XC scoring, 3 in each team score) – (unusually good wine)

 • Vets: M 40-49 and F 40-49;